 How do we combat this?
 By cultivating a culture of fact-driven discussions on all important topics that impact us.
 A powerful way to cultivate this culture is to provide a free and open platform where people can analyze data easily and socialize insights with others.
 Others are free to do their own analyses and provide their points of view, but the same data is available for everyone to verify.

 Data always speaks the truth.
-A platform that helps everyone expose the truth widely, backed by solid data, can help promote a more fact-driven world.
-Such platforms will gain more prominence, not because of commercial interests, but because of a global realization of the negative consequences of not being fact-driven.
+A business intelligence platform that helps everyone expose the truth widely, backed by solid data, can help promote a more fact-driven world.
+Such BI platforms will gain more prominence, not because of commercial interests, but because of a global realization of the negative consequences of not being fact-driven.